 Then this cake happened.
-For a fledgling baker, tackling a homemade bundt cake with a from-scratch glaze felt like an Olympic task.
+For a fledgling baker, tackling a homemade chocolate bundt cake felt like an Olympic task.
 I remember how nervous I was when it was time to flip the cake out of the pan.
 Even years later, my palms get a little sweaty during this step.

 But there was nothing to fear.
 The cake popped easily out of the pan and onto the plate.
 I did a little happy dance, then smothered the cake with the glaze and cut myself a slice.